vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/workflow/workflow-api/api-desc-job.md

 # Query details for a specified job

-This topic describes how to use API to query details for a specified job.
+This topic describes how to use an API to query details for a specified job.

 ## API path